dgnerlab/unbreakable-user-permalink/README.md

 The problem with the page cache is that it is difficult to differentiate between logged in and non-logged in users.
 Because they share the same Permalink, it's hard to physically break them into separate pages.
 There is a way to utilize cookies, but the method is not simple.
 Therefore, the Unbreakable User Cache can be divided into separate pages by appending the '/login=yes' query string to the logged-in user's Permalink.

 Here are the benefits:
 * Separate pages for logged in users and non-logged users.
-Therefore, the cache file is created separately. <mark> The plugin must support this feature. </mark>
+Therefore, the cache file is created separately.
+* User cache can be preloaded using 'Common cache for logged in users' and 'No cache for admin'. <a href="">Learn more ↓</a>